 Charter fishery

-In the 2023-24 season, under the catch quota system, 7,500 tags were allocated to 33 operators in the West Coast Zone based on operator’s catch history over the past 5 years.
-For more information about how catch quota is allocated, please view the Statement of Determination for 2023/24 and operational guidelines and FAQs.
+In the 2024-25 season, under the catch quota system, tags have been allocated to 33 operators in the West Coast Zone based on operator’s catch history over a 5 year period (2017/18 - 2021/22).
+For more information about how tags are allocated, please view the following documents:

-Charter operators without tags in the WCB can still catch demersal fish to provide a meal to clients on board, as long as all fish are consumed on the boat before returning to shore.
+All charter operators, with or without tags onboard in the WCB can still catch demersal fish to provide a meal to clients on board, as long as all fish are consumed on the boat before returning to shore.

 The charter fishery also has the same supporting measures as the recreational fishery, except for the demersal scalefish effort closure and boat limit.